 As you begin to maneuver through and understand these 3 principles, Marisa Peer insists that you always do these three things:

-Also, remember, you are always, always, always, enough of enough of enough.
+And remember, you are always, always, always, enough of enough.